pingcap/docs/develop/dev-guide-join-tables.md

 ### CROSS JOIN

 When the join condition is constant, the inner join between the two tables is called a [cross join](https://en.wikipedia.org/wiki/Join_(SQL)#Cross_join).
 A cross join joins every record of the left table to all the records of the right table.
-If the number of records in the left table is m and the number of records in the right table is n, then m \* n records will be generated in the result set.
+If the number of records in the left table is `m` and the number of records in the right table is `n`, then `m \* n` records will be generated in the result set.

 ### LEFT SEMI JOIN

-TiDB does not support `LEFT SEMI JOIN table_name` at the SQL syntax level, but at the execution plan level, [subquery-related optimizations](/subquery-optimization.md) will use `semi join` as the default join method for rewritten equivalent JOIN queries.
+TiDB does not support `LEFT SEMI JOIN table_name` at the SQL syntax level.
+But at the execution plan level, [subquery-related optimizations](/subquery-optimization.md) will use `semi join` as the default join method for rewritten equivalent JOIN queries.

 ## Implicit join

-Before the `JOIN` statement that explicitly declared a join appeared as an SQL standard, it was possible to join two or more tables in a SQL statement using the `FROM t1, t2` clause, and use the `WHERE t1.id = t2.id` clause to specify the conditions for the join.
+Before the `JOIN` statement that explicitly declared a join appeared as an SQL standard, it was possible to join two or more tables in a SQL statement using the `FROM t1, t2` clause, and using the `WHERE t1.id = t2.id` clause to specify the conditions for the join.
 You can understand it as an implicit join, which uses the inner join to join tables.

 ## Join related algorithms